Celebrating Our Second Birthday!

 Focused on Investing

 Our primary focus in the past year has been on investment education.
-The posts started with some basics about stocks, expanded to include a number of different strategies for investing in equities, and also covered the related topics of The reduction in volatility created by combining two or more processes (such as the prices of financial instruments) that do not have 100% correlation.
-More and re-balancing.
-If you are interested in this topic, we suggest reading the posts in roughly this order, skipping any topics that don’t A charge for borrowing money, most often based on a percentage of the amount owed.
-More you.
+The posts started with some basics about stocks, expanded to include a number of different strategies for investing in equities, and also covered the related topics of diversification and re-balancing.
+If you are interested in this topic, we suggest reading the posts in roughly this order, skipping any topics that don’t interest you.

 - What You Need to Know About Stocks